Bakalia Thana

 Bakalia (বাকলিয়া) is a thana of Chattogram District in Chattogram Division, Bangladesh.
-Bakalia thana with an area of 12.33 km2 is located in between 22°26' and 22°19' north latitudes and in between 91°50' and 91°54' east longitudes.
-It is bounded by Chandgaon Thana on the north, Karnaphuli Upazila and Karnaphuli river on the east and on the south, and Chattogram Kotwali Thana on the west.
+Bakalia thana with an area of 12.33 km2 is located between 22°26' and 22°19' north latitudes and between 91°50' and 91°54' east longitudes.
+It is bounded by Chandgaon Thana on the north, Karnaphuli Upazila and Karnaphuli river on the east and south, and Chattogram Kotwali Thana on the west.

 Education

-Bakalia Government College is recently established as a government college in 2016.
+Bakalia Government College was established as a government college in 2016.

 According to Banglapedia, Bakalia Government Laboratory School is a notable secondary school.